Moon-Powered/common/README.md

 ## Features

-- **Metadata interfaces** – Implement `Nameable`, `Describable`, `Iconable`, `Localizable`, `Identifiable`, `Keyed`, `Issuable`, and `Traceable` to express common traits on your domain objects without re-inventing boilerplate in each module.【F:src/main/java/fr/moonpowered/common/name/Nameable.java†L1-L7】【F:src/main/java/fr/moonpowered/common/description/Describable.java†L1-L7】【F:src/main/java/fr/moonpowered/common/icon/Iconable.java†L1-L7】【F:src/main/java/fr/moonpowered/common/locale/Localizable.java†L1-L9】【F:src/main/java/fr/moonpowered/common/identifier/Identifiable.java†L1-L7】【F:src/main/java/fr/moonpowered/common/key/Keyed.java†L1-L7】【F:src/main/java/fr/moonpowered/common/issuer/Issuable.java†L1-L7】【F:src/main/java/fr/moonpowered/common/trace/Traceable.java†L1-L7】
+- **Metadata interfaces** – Implement `Nameable`, `Describable`, `Iconable`, `Localizable`, `Identifiable`, `Keyed`, `Issuable`, and `Traceable` to express common traits on your domain objects without re-inventing boilerplate in each module.
-- **Mutable extensions** – Optional `Mutable*` interfaces make it easy to expose safe mutators alongside the read-only traits when your domain requires them.【F:src/main/java/fr/moonpowered/common/name/impl/MutableNameable.java†L1-L13】【F:src/main/java/fr/moonpowered/common/identifier/impl/MutableIdentifiable.java†L1-L13】【F:src/main/java/fr/moonpowered/common/description/impl/MutableDescribable.java†L1-L13】【F:src/main/java/fr/moonpowered/common/icon/impl/MutableIconable.java†L1-L13】【F:src/main/java/fr/moonpowered/common/key/impl/MutableKeyed.java†L1-L13】【F:src/main/java/fr/moonpowered/common/locale/impl/MutableLocalizable.java†L1-L11】
+- **Mutable extensions** – Optional `Mutable*` interfaces make it easy to expose safe mutators alongside the read-only traits when your domain requires them.
-- **Declarative annotations** – Mark fields or components with lightweight annotations such as `@Name`, `@Identifier`, and `@Key` to surface intent and support reflection-based tooling.【F:src/main/java/fr/moonpowered/common/name/annotation/Name.java†L1-L11】【F:src/main/java/fr/moonpowered/common/identifier/annotation/Identifier.java†L1-L11】【F:src/main/java/fr/moonpowered/common/key/annotation/Key.java†L1-L11】
+- **Declarative annotations** – Mark fields or components with lightweight annotations such as `@Name`, `@Identifier`, and `@Key` to surface intent and support reflection-based tooling.
-- **Caching contract** – A generic `Cache` interface centralises basic CRUD-style operations, including convenience overloads for working with identifiable entities.【F:src/main/java/fr/moonpowered/common/cache/Cache.java†L1-L47】
+- **Caching contract** – A generic `Cache` interface centralises basic CRUD-style operations, including convenience overloads for working with identifiable entities.
-- **Factory and icon helpers** – Compose new objects through the simple `Factory` functional interface and supply icons that depend on the entity at runtime via `IconableEntity`.【F:src/main/java/fr/moonpowered/common/factory/Factory.java†L1-L7】【F:src/main/java/fr/moonpowered/common/icon/entity/IconableEntity.java†L1-L7】
+- **Factory and icon helpers** – Compose new objects through the simple `Factory` functional interface and supply icons that depend on the entity at runtime via `IconableEntity`.
-- **Symbol constants** – Reuse curated unicode glyphs for UI or messaging through the `Symbol` utility class.【F:src/main/java/fr/moonpowered/common/util/Symbol.java†L1-L79】
+- **Symbol constants** – Reuse curated unicode glyphs for UI or messaging through the `Symbol` utility class.

 ## Project structure